freeCodeCamp/guide/pages/docs/javascript/bring-your-javascript-slot-machine-to-life/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Bring your JavaScript Slot Machine to Life"
+title: "Bring your JavaScript Slot Machine to Life"
+parent: "javascript"
 ---

 Let's use the jQuery selector `$(".slot")` to select all of the slots.